IceHe/lib/mac/setup-guide.md

 - [Sublime Text 3](https://www.sublimetext.com/3)

 NOTE : `brew install --cask sublime-text` will install the latest version, but I still stick on version 3.
-Because I have already bought Sublime Text 3 and it meets my requirements, I don't want to pay for the new version.
+Because I have already bought Sublime Text 3 and it still meets my requirements, I don't want to pay for the latest version.

 ### Optional